georgelza/OTF_with-JDBC_Based_Catalog_and_PostgreSQL_persistence/README.md

 -  `make pull`
 -  `make build`

-At this point we can startup the minimum environment to make sure our Postgres and MinIO is working, or the full stack which adds the Apache Flink cluster.
+At this point we can startup the minimum environment to make sure our **Postgres datastores are running** as well as our **MinIO** object store.

 ## Run the Stack

-1. Minimal Environment (Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose.yml`

-   - `make run_base`

-   - ... look around

-   - `make down`

-2. Full Environment (Flink, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose.yml`
+1. Full Environment (Flink, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose.yml`

+   - cd `<Project Root>/devlab`

    - `make run`

+   - cd `<Project Root>/shadowtraffic`

-   - ... run shadowtraffic,
+   - run shadowtraffic by executing `run_pg.sh`

-   - Execute Flink SQL to move the data from the CDC source tables into our Apache Iceberg tables configured with persistent storage on our MinIO object storage service, aka S3 service.

-   - Execute Flink SQL to move the data from the CDC source tables into our Apache Paimon tables configured with persistent storage on our MinIO object storage service, aka S3 service.
+   - cd `<Project Root>/devlab`.

+   - Create our catalogs and tables by executing the SQL contained in `<Project Root>/devlab/creFlinkFlows`
+     - 1.1.creCat.sql
+     - 2.1.creCdc.sql
+     - 3.1.creTarget.sql

+At this point you have a stream of data, source by Apache Flink CDC stack, you have 2 catalogs, based on Apache Iceberg and Apache Paimon, cataloged using JDBC interface, with PostgreSQL for persistence and a S3 based object store backing the Lakehouse tables created.

    - `make down`